 Do you feel it, the desire to tiptoe into the New Year, lest you wake a new giant that might confront you with another endurance test of our humanity, our environment, our peace?
-Yet it was with unexpected joy that I opened my mailbox this holiday season to find a reminder to never give up on the power of words to open us to the possibility of a better world.
+Yet it was with unexpected joy I opened my mailbox this holiday season to find a reminder to never give up on the power of words to open us to the possibility of a better world.
 That reminder is Abrazos, the 10th Anniversary Anthology of DoveTales, which is the literary journal of the nonprofit Writing for Peace.
 Below is a copy of my essay, The Dark Matter, which I was honored to discover included.
-If you’d like to buy the whole anthology, full of the work of writers for whom words are meaningful conduits of peace, limited copies are still available at WritingForPeace.org.
+If you’d like to buy the anthology, full of the work of writers for whom words are conduits of peace, limited copies are still available at WritingForPeace.org.

 The Dark Matter

 Cara Lopez Lee